 - 1.1 Section 349 of the Gambling Act 2005 (the 'Act') requires the Borough Council as a licensing authority, to prepare and publish a Statement of the Principles (Gambling Policy) that it proposes to apply in exercising its functions under the Act.
-The Act requires that licensing authorities publish their Statement of Principles every 3 years. - 1.2 The Council's existing Statement of Principles (Gambling Policy) expires on 30 January 2019 and by this date the Licensing Authority must have reviewed its Gambling Policy. - 1.3 The Licensing Authority must publish its policy at least 4 weeks prior to it taking effect.
-Therefore, we must publish our policy on or before 3 January 2019 for it to take effect on 31 January 2019. - 1.4 The sequence of events for review of policy: - Formulation of draft policy - Consultation - Consideration of consultation responses - Formulation of final draft policy - Approval of Licensing Committee - Inclusion in agenda papers for Full Council
+The Act requires that licensing authorities publish their Statement of Principles every 3 years. - 1.2 The Council's existing Statement of Principles (Gambling Policy) expires on 30 January 2022 and by this date the Licensing Authority must have reviewed its Gambling Policy. - 1.3 The Licensing Authority must publish its policy at least 4 weeks prior to it taking effect.

+Therefore, we must publish our policy on or before 3 January 2022 for it to take effect on 31 January 2022.

+- 1.4 The timeline of events for review of policy:

+- Formulation of draft policy

+- Consultation

+- Consideration of consultation responses

+- Formulation of final draft policy

+- Approval of Licensing Committee

+- Inclusion in agenda papers for Full Council

-2. Amendments
+2 Amendments

 2.1 The policy document has been revised to reflect changes in legislation, Gambling Commission guidance and related matters where required.
-It also includes amendments to the Casino application procedure.
 These amendments are shown in red on the attached document.